Restless Pursuits

 The presidential palace is also located right on the square.
 Walking down the street you see many different churches and gorgeous architecture.

-La Plaza de San Francisco
+La Plaza De San Francisco

 Plaza San Francisco - downtown Quito